kailash-manasarovar/statement/docs/timeline/2023/january.md

     - I had no clue at all I was being spiked with drugs in class.
     - However, everything I wrote about my feelings over this period supports this - in letters, emails, and tweets.
     - More damning perhaps are the things I told my therapists such as a list of health problems that correlate with poisoning, about how I had never felt anything like what I was feeling in the chamber music class before in my whole life, that my whole body was vibrating in class when I was with him, how my PTSD levels were fever pitched before going to class but seemed to drop off once I was there, and other things.
-    - Most especially, I always mentioned the debilitating after effects of class each week, particularly on my kidney health, and how I would come home and go straight to my bedroom and lie down I was so exhausted.
+    - Most especially, I always mentioned the debilitating aftereffects of class each week, particularly on my kidney health, and how I would come home and go straight to my bedroom and lie down I was so exhausted.
+    - Was this the moment, Monday evening after class with the trumpet teacher, that I was sedated and filmed with men who had access to my apartment?

     ![Sedating](../../content/images/sedating/sedating-2.png)